MoveIt Setup Assistant¶

 - Click on the browse button and navigate to the panda_arm_hand.urdf.xacro file installed when you installed the Franka package above.
-(This file gets installed in /opt/ros/kinetic/share/franka_description/robots/panda_arm_hand.urdf.xacro on Ubuntu with ROS Kinetic.)
+(This file gets installed in /opt/ros/melodic/share/franka_description/robots/panda_arm_hand.urdf.xacro on Ubuntu with ROS Melodic.)
 Choose that file and then click Load Files.
 The Setup Assistant will load the files (this might take a few seconds) and present you with this screen:

 Step 2: Generate Self-Collision Matrix¶